TheBoredTeam/boring.notch/README.md

 <!-- - [ ] Customizable function buttons 🎛️ -->
 <!-- - [ ] App switcher 🪄 -->

+Edits by me:
+ I added a horizontal gesture feature, that enables track control without opening the notch.
 <!-- ## 🧩 Extensions
 > [!NOTE]
 > We’re hard at work on some awesome extensions!
 Stay tuned, and we’ll keep you updated as soon as they’re released. -->